iliasmachairas/HEC_RAS_output_table/README.md

 The user just needs to upload the txt file and then they may select the outputs.
 There are three options:  (1) pdf document, (2) excel document, and (3) both of them.
 The default option is the second one.
 No software installation is required. <br />

-To complete this task, Excel VBA and  a host of python libraries were used such as openpyxl VBA, streamlit, and pandas.
+To complete this task, Excel VBA and  a host of python libraries were used such as openpyxl, VBA, streamlit, and pandas.